jeffpar/pcjs/software/index.md

   - /disks/
 ---

-Use the {% include explorer/link.html %} to browse the collection of PCjs Software.
+Use the {% include explorer/link.html %} to browse the entire collection of PCjs Software.

 {%- include gallery/featured.html title="Featured Software" width="200" height="128" -%}